lau/tzdata/README.md

 config :tzdata, :autoupdate, :disabled
 ```

-If the autoupdate setting is set to disabled, one has to manually put updated .ets files
+If the `:autoupdate` setting is set to `:disabled`, one has to manually update
-in the release_ets sub-dir of the "data_dir" (see the "Data directory and releases" section above).
+`.ets` files in the `release_ets` sub-dir of the `:data_dir` (see the "Data
-When IANA releases new versions of the time zone data, this Tzdata library can be used to generate
+directory and releases" section above).
+When IANA releases a new version of the
+time zone data, this Tzdata library can be used to generate a new `.ets` file
-a new .ets file containing the new data.
+containing the new data.

 ## Changes from 0.1.x to 0.5.x

-The 0.5.1+ versions uses ETS tables and automatically polls the IANA
+The 0.5.1+ version uses ETS tables and automatically polls the IANA servers
-servers for updated data.
-When a new version of the timezone database
+for updated data.
+When a new version of the time zone database is available, it
-is available, it is automatically downloaded and used.
+is automatically downloaded and used.

-For use with [Calendar](https://github.com/lau/calendar) you can still
+For use with [Calendar](https://github.com/lau/calendar) you can still specify
-specify tzdata ~> 0.1.7 in your mix.exs file in case you experience problems
+`:tzdata ~> 0.1.7` in your `mix.exs` file in case you experience problems using
-using version ~> 0.5.20
+version `~> 0.5.20`.

 ## Hackney dependency and security

-Tzdata depends on Hackney in order to do HTTPS requests to get new updates.
-This is done because Erlang's built in HTTP client `httpc` does not verify SSL certificates when doing HTTPS requests.
-Hackney verifies the certificate of IANA when getting new tzdata releases from IANA.
+The Erlang's built-in HTTP client `httpc` does not verify SSL certificate and
+make secure HTTPS request.
+Hence, Tzdata depends on `hackney` library to verify
+the certificate of IANA when checking and getting a new time zone database
+release.

 ## Documentation

 Documentation can be found at http://hexdocs.pm/tzdata/

-## When new timezone data is released
+## When new time zone data is released

-IANA releases new versions of the [timezone database](https://www.iana.org/time-zones) frequently.
+IANA releases a new version of the [time zone database](https://www.iana.org/time-zones) frequently.

-For users of Tzdata version 0.5.x+ the new database will automatically
+For users of Tzdata version 0.5.x+, a new database will be automatically
-be downloaded, parsed, saved and used in place of the old data.
+downloaded, parsed, saved, and used in place of the old data.

 ## License

 The tzdata Elixir library is released under the MIT license.
+Copyright (c)
+2014-present, Lau Taarnskov.
 See the LICENSE file.

-The tz database files (found in the source_data directory of early versions) is public domain.
+The tz database files (found in the `source_data` directory of early versions)
+is public domain.